Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 import requests

-# Common parameters required for API calls
+# Common parameters required in the request (parameters needed for all API calls)

 D = {

-# 'NextToken': "", #?
+# 'NextToken':"", #?

 }